inspircd/docs/docs/faq.md

 ### I have found a bug where should I report it?

-Security bugs should be emailed privately to an InspIRCd core developer.
+Security bugs should be sent privately to a maintainer [following our security policy](https://github.com/inspircd/inspircd/blob/insp4/.github/SECURITY.md).
 All other bugs should be reported on our [issue tracker](https://github.com/inspircd/inspircd/issues).

 Please do not use IRC for reporting bugs as your report may be buried and forgotten about.